AdithyaBA21710/IndiGo/README.md

 1. Place the dataset in the expected location.
 2. Install the required Python packages.
 3. Run each model script.
-4. Record MAE, MSE, RMSE, and R².
+4. Record MAE, MSE and RMSE.
 5. Compare Actual vs Predicted plots.

 Example: